Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Optimal energy landscapes in long chains

-Fig. \ref{fig:56_02_all_00_panel} in Appendix \ref{AppendixB} shows that five- and six-site chains exhibit similar patterns in energy profiles, population distribution, and coherence behaviors for both short- and long-range tunneling regimes.
+Figure \ref{fig:figure17} in Appendix \ref{AppendixB} demonstrates that five- and six-site chains display similar patterns in energy profiles, population distributions, and coherence dynamics across both short- and long-range tunneling regimes.
 For short-range tunneling, the energy profile remains nearly uniform across the chain, hovering close to zero under our site 1 energy convention.
 In contrast, the long-range tunneling scenario favors setting the entrance and exit sites near resonance, while energetically detuning the intermediate sites.
 Interestingly, the most efficient solutions typically feature intermediate sites shifted to negative energies.
 However, once again solutions under the long-range model are sensitive; small modifications in parameters can drastically alter the optimal energy landscape.
-This sensitivity gives rise to many locally-optimal energy profiles with intermediate sites detuned to positive energies, shown in Fig. \ref{fig:56_02_all_00_energies_efficiencies}.
+This sensitivity gives rise to many locally-optimal energy profiles with intermediate sites detuned to positive energies, shown in Fig. \ref{fig:figure18}.

 We summarize our findings on optimizing carrier transport in chains isolated from environmental effects.
-We refer to this as the ``Coherent model" (CM) design rules: For short-range tunneling, the optimal strategy favors an almost uniform energy landscape that supports near-ballistic transport.
-In contrast, when long-range tunneling plays a significant role, the optimal energy profile leverages these extended couplings while simultaneously suppressing destructive interference.
+We refer to these as the ``Coherent model" (CM) design rules: for short-range tunneling, the optimal strategy favors an almost uniform energy landscape that supports quasi-ballistic transport.
+In contrast, when long-range tunneling plays a significant role, we propose that the optimal energy profile leverages these extended couplings while simultaneously suppressing destructive interference.
 This results in a non-uniform, corrugated energy landscape that energetically detunes intermediate sites to facilitate more direct transfer between the chain's endpoints.